arangodb/arangodb/Documentation/UserManual/Sharding.md

 This version 2.0 of ArangoDB contains the first usable implementation of the sharding extensions.
 However, not all planned features are included in this release.
-In particular, we do not yet recommend to use sharding in version 2.0 for production systems.
+In particular, automatic failover is fully prepared in the architecture but is not yet implemented.
+If you use Version 2.0 in cluster mode in a production system, you have to organise failure recovery manually.
 This section provides an overview over the implemented and future features.

 In normal single instance mode, ArangoDB works completely as usual with the same performance and functionality as in previous releases.